akpgaa/MobileCodeChallenge/README.md

 Note: Not used any packages.
-Tested in Android Muliple Screens .
+Tested in Android Muliple Screens.
+The API Call in this App will return random number between 0 to the Spending limit that was enters by User.

 ------------------------------------